Footwear brands become more consumer-focused with the right tools, talent, and skill-sets

 Products need to be innovatively designed, affordably priced, and made with high-quality materials (that were ethically sourced) – all delivered at the speed of now.
 Undergoing a parallel digital transformation is the only path to survival for supply chains in these conditions.

-Tools, Talent, Skillsets
+Tools, Talent, Skill-sets

 Otherwise known as the “people, process, technology” trifecta, this combination is needed to move billion-dollar organizations toward innovative change.
 In a global digital transformation initiative, brands need to center all three of these machines on the same target: the consumer.

 With a cloud-native supply chain platform like Vanguard Predictive Planning, most of the supply chain planning process can be automated, making it a key software component for the journey.
 Leveraging artificial intelligence, machine learning, advanced analytics, and support for omnichannel, supply chain planning processes is transformed overnight.
 Improvements to service levels, costs, agility, inventory levels, and processes result in operational excellence.
-Supply chain digitization and automation allows global brands the luxury of reconfiguring their business on the fly to meet rising consumer demands and survive in the digital landscape.
+Supply chain digitization and automation allows global brands the luxury of reconfiguring their business on the fly to meet rising consumer demand and survive in the digital landscape.

 Global Footwear Company